Additional information available on the Phlebotomy Department website.

 Students may complete deficiencies concurrently with the beginning courses in the program.
 Students not meeting a course prerequisite must have permission of coordinator to enroll.

-- Proof of vaccines or blood titers for: tuberculin skin tests, proof of measles, rubella and rubeola, proof of hepatitis B, current year flu vaccination, chickenpox (Varicella), and a current tetanus by the first week of the semester;
+- Proof of vaccines or blood titers for: tuberculin skin tests, proof of measles, rubella and rubeola, proof of hepatitis B, current year flu vaccination, chickenpox (Varicella), and a current tetanus, and COVID vaccinations if completed (may be required depending on site);

 - Criminal background checks on all students;